Ximaz/epitech-ci-cd/README.md

 Please, note that the `MIRROR_URL` format is the SSH format, because the code will be pushed using your `SSH_PRIVATE_KEY` secret.

+### VALGRIND_SUPPRESSIONS (optionnal)

+If during the `run-tests` rule execution you need to explicitly avoid memory checks for a specific library or function, like the `_dl_open` calls for instance, you can specify `Valgrind Suppressions` (check `2.5.
+Suppressing errors` from [Valgrind's Documentation](https://valgrind.org/docs/manual/valgrind_manual.pdf) for more information about that.)

+Do not abuse that feature as, the more suppressions, the less efficient memory checks are.
+It's just meant for some functions of the standard library which are known to be leaks-prone.
+It's not meant toa void memory checks on your own bad memory management.

 ## Repository's Secrets

 ### SSH_PRIVATE_KEY (if MIRROR_URL is specified)